UU-ER/AdOpT-NET0/docs/source/workflow/LoadData.rst

 From API
 ^^^^^^^^^^^^^^^^
-For importing climate data from the JRC PVGIS database, the method ``load_climate_data_from_api`` can be used, passing your :ref:`input data folder path<data-preprocessing_create-data-templates>`.
+For importing climate data from the JRC PVGIS database, the method ``load_climate_data_from_api`` can be used, passing your :ref:`input data folder path<workflow_create-data-templates>`.
 This imports the climate data for each node, accounting for the location of the nodes as specified in ``NodeLocations.csv``.
 If no location is specified, it takes the default coordinates (52.5, 5.5) with an altitude of 10m.